bjornrho/Navigation-brov2/src/brov2_trajectory/README.md

 Proceed to run *Section 1* using the **run section** option, and make sure the variables are defined in the workspace alongside with the *oriented_path_constraints* object.

-## Trajectory Generation - Step 2: Generate Constraints
+## Trajectory Generation - Step 2: Manually Add Depth Values and Generate Time Constraints
 Note how the *oriented_path_constraints* object contrains the trajectory to a depth of **0** (all values along the 3rd column are 0) for all set-points.
-It is necessary to manually edit all depth values along the 3rd column in the *oriented_path_constraints* object prior to running *Section 2*.
+It is necessary to manually edit all depth values along the 3rd column in the *oriented_path_constraints* object prior to running *Section 2* in `trajectory_main_script.m`.

 Run *Section 2* using the **run section** option; this will create a *trajectory_constraints* object containing all necessary constraints [timeOfArrival, Positions, Velocities, Orientation].

 *Make sure no successive time stamps are equal to avoid error during trajectory generation.*

-## Trajectory Generation - Step 3: Set the Trajectory Variables
+## Trajectory Generation - Step 3: Set Trajectory Variables and Create/Store the Trajectory

-## Trajectory Generation - Step 4: Create and Store the Trajectory